IIIF/cookbook-recipes/recipe/0017-transcription-av/index.md

 ## Use Case

 A/V is a common medium for content made available to researchers, scholars, and other interested populations.
-Transcripts are used alongside A/V resources for a variety of reasons; for example, when understanding the content is impaired by audio quality or speaker accent; to enable text-based search on the A/V content; or as a means for making A/V content consumable in a text format.
+Transcripts are used with A/V resources for a variety of reasons; for example, when understanding the content is impaired by audio quality or speaker accent; to enable text-based search on the A/V content; or as a means for making A/V content consumable in a text format.

 ## Implementation notes

 A transcription file is a text-based representation of an audio or video file, which may or may not be in a timed-text format.
 As an alternative representation of the main resource, a transcription is added to a resource via the linking property `rendering`.

 A transcript in a timed-text format, however, provides the ability for clients to synchronize it with its A/V resource during playback.
-When that syncrhonization experience is desired, it can be accomplished using annotations as discussed in [Transformation - WebVTT or OHMS XML to Annotations][0079].
+When that syncrhonization experience is desired, it can be accomplished using annotations as discussed in [Using Annotations for Transcripts][0079].

 ## Restrictions

 While captions, subtitles, and transcripts each present some text interpretation of the A/V content, the ways they are consumed by the users differ from each other.
-For a more detailed discussion about these differences see [Using Captions and Subtitles with Video Content][0219].
+For a more detailed discussion about these differences see [Transcripts, Captions, and Subtitles - General Considerations][0231].

 ## Example